TrN000/vault-ergodic-theory-semester-paper/setup from Kerr Li.md

 Now that we have stated the goal of the paper, let us immediately make a detour.
 We will state definitions and relevant theorems (without proof) in compact form with ample references so that a reader can catch up if necessary.
+The advanced reader can skip this section and move straight to the next topic without issue.

 [[todo]] (put references for everything in each section)